 - Over half of CAPs related to the Corruption/Bribery risk are complete (5 out of 9).
 These actions were implemented in the previous reporting period.
 During this period, there has been no change in implementation status.
 The remaining actions include developing an anti-corruption and anti-bribery policy, in addition to reporting corrupt behavior of state agents to the agency in charge of fraud and corruption on a single mine site.
-Due to a slow response rate from state agencies, Corruption/Bribery related corrective actions involving government engagement have not made significant progress. - The four actions falling under the Transparency/ Reporting risk were all completed by Q2.
-Better Mining encouraged all operators and exporters to make an OECD Step 5 aligned annual report on due diligence available to the public, including through the Better Mining website. - The Money Laundering risk was identified at the end of the previous reporting period at a single mine site, and therefore has one mitigation action issued which has been implemented within this period.
-Although no new incidents were recorded under the money laundering risk in the current timeframe, the corrective action in response to the identified risk in the previous period remained in progress until it was completed in Q2.
+Due to a slow response rate from state agencies, Corruption/Bribery related corrective actions involving government engagement have not made significant progress. - incidents were recorded under the money laundering risk in the current timeframe, the corrective action in response to the identified risk in the previous period remained in progress until it was completed in Q2.
 This action requested the mining operator to pay miners using mobile or electronic payments as opposed to cash payments.
 Miners are now receiving payments using mobile payments.

-Security risk category
+Scurity risk category